Your Last Paycheck

 - How to rebuild your professional narrative so your experience is seen as an asset, not a relic.

+You will not read this section cover to cover.
+You will go directly to the section that matches your experience, your goals, and your next move.
 This is not about chasing hype.
-It is about crafting a resilient, realistic strategy in a shrinking and reshaping job market.
+It is about crafting a resilient, realistic strategy in a reshaping job market.

 How the Book Helps You Think Clearly